foundry-rs/starknet-foundry/docs/src/testing/test-collection.md

 # How Tests Are Collected

-Snforge executes tests however it does not compile them.
+Snforge executes tests, but it does not compile them directly.
-Instead, to compile tests, snforge internally runs `scarb build --test` command.
+Instead, it compiles tests by internally running `scarb build --test` command.

 The `snforge_scarb_plugin` dependency, which is included with `snforge_std` dependency makes all functions marked with `#[test]` executable and indicates to Scarb they should be compiled.